cgrates/cgrates/docs/tutorial.rst

 	  -jsonrpcaddr="127.0.0.1:2001": Json RPC server address (localhost:2001)
 	  -rateraddr="127.0.0.1:2000": Rater server address (localhost:2000)

+:Example: cgr-balancer -freeswitch=true -httpapiaddr=127.0.0.1:6060 -json=true

 cgr-rater
 ~~~~~~~~~
 The cgr-rater can be provided with the balancer server address and can be configured to listen to a specific interface and port.
+It is an auxiliary tool only and is meant to be used for housekeeping duties (better alternative to curl inspection).
 ::

 	rif@grace:~$ cgr-rater --help